PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 12:07:41
+Last updated: 2024-04-06 12:08:14
-Random Quote: Stark: "Can I give you a piece of advice?"
-Carter: "I'd rather you didn't." - Peggy Carter
+Random Quote: Space.
+Time.
+Reality.
+It's more than a linear path.
+It's a prism of endless possibility. - The Watcher